About Robin McKenzie

 |1982||Awarded Honorary Life Member of the American Physical Therapy Association (APTA)|

-Video Interviews with Robin
+Video Interview with Robin

 After retiring from active practice, Robin McKenzie acted as an international consultant to organisations involved in research and treatment of mechanical spinal disorders.